-- · our inability to recruit and retain adequate numbers of effective sales, marketing and access personnel; - the inability of sales personnel to obtain access to physicians and for an adequate number of physicians to prescribe any of our future products; - the lack of complementary products to be supported by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - our inability to equip medical and sales personnel with effective materials, including medical and sales literature to help them educate physicians and other healthcare providers regarding applicable diseases relevant to our future products; - our inability to effectively distribute products in a timely manner; - our inability to develop or obtain sufficient operational functions and infrastructure to support our commercial activities; and - unforeseen costs and expenses associated with creating a sales, marketing, and access organization.
+- our inability to recruit and retain adequate numbers of effective sales, marketing and access personnel; - the inability of sales personnel to obtain access to physicians and for an adequate number of physicians to prescribe any of our future products; - the lack of complementary products to be supported by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - our inability to equip medical and sales personnel with effective materials, including medical and sales literature to help them educate physicians and other healthcare providers regarding applicable diseases relevant to our future products; - our inability to effectively distribute products in a timely manner; - our inability to provide physicians and patients adequate support and training to build comfort around reconstitution and self-administration process to initiate rilonacept; - our inability to develop or obtain sufficient operational functions and infrastructure to support our commercial activities; and - unforeseen costs and expenses associated with creating a sales, marketing, and access organization.

+In addition, disruptions caused by the COVID-19 pandemic may increase the likelihood that we encounter such difficulties, delays or unforeseen costs.
 If we enter into arrangements with third parties to perform sales, marketing, distribution and other commercial support services, our product revenues or the profitability of these revenues to us are likely to be lower than if we were to market and sell any product candidates that we develop ourselves.
 In addition, we may not be successful in entering into arrangements with third parties to sell and market our product candidates or may be unable to do so on terms that are favorable to us.
 We may have little contractual control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our product candidates effectively.
-Furthermore, developing a sales, marketing and access organization requires significant investment, is time consuming and could delay the launch of our product candidates.
-We may not be able to build an effective sales, marketing and access organization in the United States, the EU or other key markets.
+Furthermore, developing a sales, marketing and access organization requires significant investment, is time consuming and if not completed as planned could delay the launch of our product candidates.
+We may not be able to adequately build an effective sales, marketing and access organization in the United States, the EU or other key markets in which we have obtained approval for the commercial marketing of our product candidates.
 If we do not establish sales, marketing and access capabilities successfully, either on our own or through arrangements with third parties, we will not be successful in commercializing our product candidates.
 Further, our business, results of operations, financial condition and prospects will be materially adversely affected.